 Great basketball coaches are often marked by their longevity and success, and Coach Neil Alexander can certainly be considered in those two categories.
-He begins his 41st season as a head basketball coach with 761 all-time victories to his credit, a prestigious mark that ranks him 2nd among active coaches and 10th among all-time coaches in the state of Illinois.
+He is the current President of the IBCA, and he begins his 42nd season as a head basketball coach with 780 all-time victories to his credit, a prestigious mark that ranks him 2nd among active coaches and 10th among all-time coaches in the state of Illinois.
 He was inducted into the Illinois Basketball Coaches Association’s Hall of Fame in 2004, and he is the only coach in the history of Lincoln Community High School to lead four teams to Illinois’ Elite Eight State Tournament.
 Coach Alexander has undoubtedly established himself and his program as one of the state’s finest.

 Alexander first succeeded as a player and student.
 Neil played four years at Monmouth College and was inducted into their Hall of Fame in 1998.
 After graduating from Monmouth, he went on to receive a Master’s Degree from Western Illinois University.

 Alexander began his coaching career at Joy-Westmer and then moved back to Monmouth-Yorkwood High School, where he coached for two years.
 Those experiences led to an eleven-year term with Bushnell-Prairie City before accepting the head basketball position here in Lincoln.

 Last year, Coach Alexander led his team to an impressive 19-win season.
 His 2016-17 squad became best known for their solid defense, their shooting accuracy from the three-point line, and their team-first style of play.
 Throughout the year, the Railers proved their coach’s ability to create teams that overachieve and compete at the highest level of high school basketball.